 Action:

-Once the parent’s lawyer has completed the initial investigation and discovery, including interviews with the client, the lawyer should develop a strategy for representation.
+Once the parent’s lawyer has completed the initial investigation and discovery, including interviews with the client, he or she should develop a strategy for representation.

 Commentary:

-The strategy may change throughout the case, as the client makes or does not make progress, but the initial theory is important to assist the lawyer in staying focused on the client’s wishes and on what is achievable.
-The theory of the case should inform the lawyer’s preparation for hearings and arguments to the court.
+The strategy may change throughout the case, as the parent client makes or does not make progress, but the initial theory is important to assist the parent’s lawyer in staying focused on the parent client’s wishes and on what is achievable.
+The theory of the case should inform his or her preparation for hearings and arguments to the court.
 It should also be used to identify what evidence is needed for hearings and the steps to move the case toward the client’s ultimate goals (e.g., requesting increased visitation, reunification services, etc.).

 The parent’s lawyer should timely file all pleadings, motions, objections and briefs, and research applicable legal issues and advance legal arguments when appropriate.